vsgitdev/Tax_Filling_Assistant/README.md

 --Steps--
  Step 1: Create Dockerfile
- Open project directory in VS Code and create a new file named Dockerfile with no   extension and a new .txt file named requirements.txt
+ Open project directory in VS Code and create a new file named Dockerfile with no   extension and a new .txt file named requirements.txt with all the required packages.

  Step 2: Open Docker Desktop
  Download and install Docker Desktop from Docker's official website,